This article describes how to use Softaculous and cPanel to stage a website.

 Softaculous staging is not a catchall solution for every site.
 Unfortunately, staging will not work with some licensing and plugins.
-The application Magento will also prevent the staging capability from functioning.
-If you’re using Magento, our development team recommends not using Softaculous’ staging feature.

 In order to create a staging environment in Softaculous, you must first create either a subdomain or addon domain to conduct staging on.
 You can host the staging environment in your current web space on cPanel with either option:

 Create a Subdomain: The first option for creating an area for staging is to create a subdomain for your site in cPanel for the sole purpose of staging.
 For example, if your primary domain is example.com, you could create a staging.example.com subdomain to use as the testing environment.

 It is absolutely critical that you’ve previously backed up your site before staging.
 While Softaculous does offer automatic backups of the site, it is inherently risky to trust one application with all of your site’s data. cPanel backups are easy to create and quick.
 You can also create manual or automatic backups for shared hosting or reseller accounts.